solidstate-network/solidstate-solidity/README.md

 # SolidState Solidity

-> Warning: this library is in a pre-release state; contracts are not sufficiently tested for production use, documentation may be missing or inaccurate, and the API may change at any time.
+> A version of this library has been audited by Hacken.
+More details are available in [the report](https://hacken.io/wp-content/uploads/2021/10/15092021_Premia_SC_Audit_Report.pdf).

 SolidState is an upgradeable-first Solidity smart contract development library.